Kurdish forces seize Iraq's Sinjar town from Islamic State

 Iraqi government forces have struggled to build momentum in pushing back Islamic State since its lightning sweep through the north last year added to gains in the vast Sunni heartland Anbar province in the west.

-The Kurds and Shi'ite militias are seen as critical forces in the fight against the insurgents, who control a third of Iraq and large parts of neighbouring Syria.
+The Kurds and Shi'ite militias are seen as critical forces in the fight against the insurgents, who control a third of Iraq and large parts of neighboring Syria.

 Sinjar is a symbolic as well as strategic prize.
-Washington launched an air offensive in Iraq and neighbouring Syria last summer after Islamic State's killing and enslaving of thousands of Sinjar's Yazidi residents focussed international attention on the group's violent campaign to impose its ideology.
+Washington launched an air offensive in Iraq and neighboring Syria last summer after Islamic State's killing and enslaving of thousands of Sinjar's Yazidi residents focused international attention on the group's violent campaign to impose its ideology.

 "On this day I announce to the people of Kurdistan the liberation of Sinjar," said Barzani through microphones placed on a wall of sandbags, with Sinjar in the distance.